The theory of relativity is counterintuitive. It defies our every day experiences with wild notions such as time dilation and length contraction.

 The key point is that both of us—you in your super fast rocket and me waiting here on Earth for twenty years—have ALWAYS travelled through four dimensional spacetime at EXACTLY the same overall speed.
 Like Dominic and Mr. T. we simply traded speed in one dimension for another.
 The net result, though, is always the same—always equal.
 A whole bunch of time and a little space equals a whole bunch of space and a little time.

 Spacetime is elastic, stretching and squeezing so that the net result is you’re always moving at the speed of light in all four dimensions, regardless of what you’re doing in any one dimension.
-Speed up in this dimension, relative to me, and I’ll see you slow down in the dimension of time to equal things out.
+Speed up in this dimension, relative to me, and I’ll see you slow down in the dimension of time to balance things out.

 Now it becomes obvious why you could never travel faster than light.
 Once you get that fast, there’s no time left to trade.
 You’ve hit the speed limit and maxed out.